black-ops-tor/black-ops-tor/README.md

 - Never install browser extensions that may compromise privacy.
 - Disable scripts or JavaScript to reduce fingerprinting attacks when possible.

-For verified Black Ops Tor links and security info, see [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For verified Black Ops Tor links and security info, see [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

 Conclusion

 Tor is critical for securely interacting with Black Ops darknet market, preserving privacy and enabling anonymous transactions.

+Update:  18 September Links resolved